enochkabange/alx-higher_level_programming/0x05-python-exceptions/README.md

-This directory hosts all my ALX SE proejct "0x05.
-Python - Exceptions" tasks and solutions.
+This directory hosts all my ALX SE project 0x05.
+Python - Exceptions tasks and their solutions